Hamilton Westinghouse FC

 Hamilton Westinghouse FC was a Canadian soccer club based in Hamilton, Ontario.
 They were one-time Dominion of Canada Football Championship winners, lifting the Connaught Cup in 1920.
 They were national runners up in 1949.
 The team was sponsored by Canadian Westinghouse Company Limited.

 Over the course of their soccer history, they played in several leagues and competitions in Ontario.
 Their last major season was 1956 before they quit the National League Ontario in August part way through the season.

-Season-by-season record
+Season-by-season record in National Soccer League Ontario

 Hamilton Westinghouse FC season-by-season record after they rejoined the National League Ontario (National League Ontario-Québec) in 1948.